ABCFabian/AWS-SAP-C02-Study-Guide/README.md

   * Large inserts are better (S3 copy, firehose)

 #### Amazon Redshift Spectrum:
+  * Efficiently query and retrieve structured and semistructured data from files in Amazon S3 without having to load the data into Amazon Redshift tables.
   * Resides on dedicated Amazon Redshift servers independent of your cluster
   * Can efficiently query and retrieve structured and semistructured data from files in S3 into Redshift Cluster tables (points at S3) without loading data in Redshift tables
   * Pushes many compute intensive tasks such as predicate filtering and aggregation, down to the Redshift Spectrum layer